-Senior patients entering the emergency room at St. Joseph Medical Center in Kansas City, MO, notice the difference quickly.
+(ONTARIO, Calif – August 6, 2019) – Senior patients entering the emergency room at St. Joseph Medical Center in Kansas City, MO, notice the difference quickly.
 The room is accessible and inviting, with easy-to-read signs and clocks.
 Reading glasses and hearing devices are made available to make patients comfortable.
-Teams of geriatric-trained nurses, doctors provide individualized assessments and care plans, the entire experience is reflective of the needs of older adults.
+Teams of geriatric-trained nurses and doctors provide individualized assessments and care plans, creating an experience reflective of the needs of older adults.

 St. Joseph is one of two Prime Healthcare hospitals in Missouri to pioneer a best-practice model to serve the growing population of seniors nationwide.
 The model has proven so successful it has expanded to other Prime hospitals across the United States, the most recent of which received Geriatric Emergency Department Accreditation this month from the American College of Emergency Physicians.